3D Virtual Tour of Westminster Abbey Triforium

 For example, in the case of the High Altar, you can only get so close when physically visiting the Abbey.
 On the tour, you can approach much more closely and click on a hot spot which gives information about the history of coronations at the Abbey and British Pathe news footage of Queen Elizabeth II’s coronation.
 The interactive overlay also provides a table of contents, enabling the viewer to select their special place of interest and be transported straight to that spot in the Abbey.

-The virtual tour shooting of Westminster Abbey was completed and published on Google Street View on 6th June 2016.
+The 3D Virtual Tour of Westminster Abbey was completed and published on Google Street View on 6th June 2016.
 The 175 panoramas and 2,100 individual images received nearly 4 million views on Google Maps in almost four years.
 During the time it took to shoot the virtual tour, the Education Department and our overlay creator, Brandon, worked on writing and collecting imagery and video footage to use in the overlay.

-Once the virtual tour was published, we imported the imagery into TourDash, where the overlay creation began.
+Once the 3D Virtual Tour of Westminster Abbey was published, we imported the imagery into TourDash, where the overlay creation began.
 You can see the first instance of the overlay embedded in the Westminster Abbey website.
 Schools can book a time with a Learning Officer from the Abbey to help bring the virtual tours to life with a virtual guided tour.

 Further Work

-Further plans by the Education department quickly came together as they delighted in the success of the first virtual tour.
+Further plans by the Education department quickly came together as they delighted in the success of the first 3D Virtual Tour of Westminster Abbey.
 Subsequently and collaboratively, we produced four further interactive overlays that describe other areas relevant to Westminster Abbey.
 These are interactive virtual tours for

 The Triforium